tmkn/packageanalyzer/README.md

 - **Dependency Anlysis**: Get a quick overview of any Node.js package and its dependencies
 - **API**: Leverage the same API that powers the linter and dependency analysis to build fully customized checks and integrations.

-Please see the [Documentation](http://packageanalyzer-docs.vercel.app/) for a more in depth introduction.

 ## Install

 ```bash